OpTi9/obsidian-tekken-notation/README.md

 ![](https://i.imgur.com/gD8dCph.png)

 - adding info at the end:
-to add info at the end (ex: damage etc) you need to end your notation with "text",
+to add info at the end (ex: damage etc) you need to end your notation with "text":
 ~~~markdown
 ```tekken
 "EWGF",f,n,d,df,2,"50 damage"